Waterloo Sunset: Certifications

-References in other works

-In her 2000 novel, White Teeth, Zadie Smith references a central character fantasising herself "demanding 'Waterloo Sunset' be played at [her boyfriend's] funeral."

-In the 2018 film Love, Simon, the film's protagonist Simon chooses his username (frommywindow1) from lines of the song as he listens to the record.

-In the 2018 film Juliet, Naked, singer/songwriter Tucker Crowe plays the song and says he wishes he had written it.

-Okkervil River's 2018 album In the Rainbow Rain contains the song "Famous Tracheotomies," which tells the tales of several celebrities' brushes with tracheotomies, and ends with the story of Ray Davies's writing "Waterloo Sunset" (and references the song's melody.)

-In the second season of the Netflix show Green Eggs and Ham, the song is heard twice -- in one episode as background music and in another episode with one of the characters, Looka, singing part of it.

 Cathy Dennis version

 British singer-songwriter Cathy Dennis recorded a version of the song that was released as the second single from her 1997 album, Am I the Kinda Girl?.
 Her version peaked at number 11 on the UK Singles Chart and number seven in Iceland.
 Both versions of the CD single feature a cover of another Kinks song: "Sunny Afternoon".

 Critical reception

 British magazine Music Week rated Dennis' version three out of five.
 The reviewer wrote, "The approval of Ray Davies — who appears in the video — will help the cause of this cover which captures the atmosphere and laziness of The Kinks' original.
 This could be the hit to kick off the album Am I The Kinda Girl?."
 In a 1997 review, the magazine gave it two out of five, adding, "Ray Davies's song is given an unremarkable treatment by the former dance chanteuse, but television exposure should help this reach the Top 40."